Tim Anderson Preview, Player Props: White Sox vs. Padres

-On Friday, Tim Anderson (hitting .308 in his past 10 games) and the Chicago White Sox face the San Diego Padres, whose starting pitcher will be Nick Martinez.
-First pitch is at 7:40 PM ET.
+On Saturday, Tim Anderson (hitting .300 in his past 10 games) and the Chicago White Sox face the San Diego Padres, whose starting pitcher will be Michael Wacha.
+First pitch is at 7:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Diamondbacks.
+He had a one-hit performance in his last game (1-for-5) against the Padres.

 Sportsbook Promo Codes